man covers his mouth to cough in bed

 Two experts offer tips on getting a good night's sleep, even when you're under the weather

-“It’s hard to sleep when you have a cough because it can prevent you from falling asleep, or it can wake you up,” says Romina Wahab, MD, assistant director of the intensive care unit at NewYork-Prebysterian Allen Hospital and assistant professor of medicine at CUIMC.
-She treats people who have lung problems, sleep-related breathing problems, and critically ill medical conditions requiring constant attention in the hospital.
+“It’s hard to sleep when you have a cough because it can prevent you from falling asleep, or it can wake you up,” says Romina Wahab, MD, who specializes in critical care medicine and pulmonology at Columbia, treating people with lung conditions and sleep-related breathing problems.

 Why do people cough?

-Jelic: The most common causes of cough are upper and lower airway infections, post-infectious cough, asthma, COPD, chronic rhinitis, and gastroesophageal reflux disorder (GERD).
-Other causes could be certain medications, smoking, heart disease, and other less common conditions.
+The most common causes of cough are upper and lower airway infections, post-infectious cough, asthma, chronic obstructive pulmonary disease (COPD), chronic rhinitis (or stuffy nose), and gastroesophageal reflux disorder (GERD).

 Why is it hard to sleep when you have a cough?